episerver/content-graph-js-sdk/MusicFestivalBackend/README.md

 ## DB configurations

 ### Database connection string
-* backend/startup.cs is designed so that the site can start right away on both Windows and MacOS.
+* startup.cs is designed so that the site can start right away on both Windows and MacOS.
-* You can also update your database connection string in backend/appsettings.json.
+* You can also update your database connection string in appsettings.json.
 * The backend is quite the same with the backend of the [content-delivery-js-sk](https://github.com/episerver/content-delivery-js-sdk/tree/master/samples/music-festival-vue-decoupled) except using Content Graph `services.AddContentGraph(_configuration, OpenIDConnectOptionsDefaults.AuthenticationScheme);`.

 ### Create database on MacOS using Azure SQL Edge on Docker